odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 -------------------------

-The very first step of the installation process is to install the `git version control system <https://git-scm.com/>`__ as the Odoo source code is managed on GitHub.
+The very first step of the installation process is to install the `git version control system <https://git-scm.com/>`__ because the Odoo source code is managed on GitHub.
 Once installed, you can set your name and email:

 .. code-block:: console